Mosque chairman feared rioters would break in and burn building down

 Editor

-A mosque chairman has described being trapped in the building while violence erupted outside as “terrifying” but said the supportive community response has been “humbling”.
+A mosque chairman and imam has described being trapped in the building while violence erupted outside as “terrifying” but said the supportive community response has been “humbling”.

 Ibrahim Hussein said he is at a loss as to why people shouting abuse and throwing missiles had targeted Southport mosque and that he had feared rioters would at one point break in and “burn the place down”.